bcarlis2/hello-world/README.md

 # hello-world
 For ITSC 3155 001

-I am on Step 3!
+I am finished with the assignment!